Kiguli/IMPaCT/README.md

 The easiest way to install and run the tool would be using the image that can be downloaded from this repository by going to packages in the right-hand side menu.
 You can also build the docker image [Dockerfile](./Dockerfile) yourself and you can use the docker [notes](./Docker_instructions.md) to help (kindly put together for us by Ernesto Casablanca).

-For ubuntu (tested on ubuntu 22, but may work for some other linux systems too) an installation script [install_ubuntu22.sh](./install_ubuntu22.sh) can be easily used by running in the terminal the commands:
+For your local machine if it runs ubuntu (tested on ubuntu 22, but may work for some other linux systems too) an installation script [install_ubuntu22.sh](./install_ubuntu22.sh) can be easily used by running in the terminal the commands:

 `chmod +x install_ubuntu22.sh` to make the file executable followed by `sudo ./install_ubuntu22.sh` to install all the packages and dependencies.